Stylised illustration of a dinner band by The Jetset Society with singer, saxophone and drums at a corporate event

 Does every corporate event need a large band?

 No. For business dinners, networking, receptions or smaller client events, a smaller or medium lineup can be ideal.
-Larger lineups are especially useful when stage impact, show moments, gala character or a strong dance floor matter.
+Larger lineups earn their keep when stage presence, show moments, gala character or a strong dance floor matter.

 Is live music too loud for a business dinner?

 Not with professional planning.
-Dinner music is performed differently from a party phase.
-Volume, lineup and song selection can be coordinated so that conversations remain possible while the atmosphere still feels high-end.
+Dinner music is played differently from a party set.
+Volume, lineup and song selection are coordinated so that conversations flow while the atmosphere still feels special.

 What music works for networking and reception?

-Elegant live arrangements, jazz, soul, pop and lounge elements as well as subtle rhythmic music work well for networking and receptions.
+Elegant live arrangements work well: jazz, soul, pop and lounge elements with an easy, understated groove.
 The music should create atmosphere without covering conversations.

-Can the band frame awards, presentations or openings musically?
+Can the band provide live music for awards, presentations and openings?

 Yes.
-Programme moments such as awards, product presentations, entrances, handovers or openings can be prepared musically and coordinated with moderation, technical setup and event planning.
+Programme moments such as awards, product presentations, entrances, handovers or openings can be prepared musically and coordinated with the MC, technical setup and event planning.

 What matters for technical setup and stage at a corporate event?

-Important points include sufficient space, power, setup times, access, volume requirements, room acoustics, stage position and coordination with the venue or technical supplier.
-These points should be clarified early.
+Key points: sufficient space, power, setup times, access, volume requirements, room acoustics, stage position and coordination with the venue or technical supplier.
+Clarify them early.

 Can music continue after the live band?

-What information does The Jetset Society need for an offer?
+What information does The Jetset Society need for a quote?